IDREsandbox/vsim/docs/vsimformat.md

     - Narratives and slides
 	- Embedded Resources
 	- model information, model metadata
-- uses OSG binary format (.osgb) for model data
+- uses OSG binary format (.osgb) for model data, we aren't restricted to this

 Flatbuffer schemas are in .fbs files, they're pretty self-documenting.

-One issue with flatbuffers is that they don't support files > 2GB, so we hack around this by dumping the model binary after the flatbuffer.
-To know where the flatbuffer ends and the model starts, we use a size-prefixed flatbuffer.
-Model size/format information is kept in the flatbuffer (we're not restricted to using osgb).

 file format
 ```